C-Otto/rebalance-lnd/README.md

 any data that needs to be kept.

 Do not forget to update the Python dependencies as described above.

+### Using the RaspiBolt guide

+If you run a node on a Debian-based OS, you can follow the [RaspiBolt guide](https://raspibolt.org/bonus/lightning/rebalance-lnd.html) that explains how to manually install, use, update and uninstall rebalance-lnd on your node.

 # Usage